Tayleong/Health-Insurance-Claims/README.md

 3) **Region**: Southeast has the most patients.

 4) **Diabetic**: With 642 patients marked as diabetic (~48%), this indicates that almost half of the population in the dataset is living with diabetes.
-This suggest that diabetes is a major health factor in this dataset and highly potential to affect the claim impact.
+This suggest that diabetes is a major health factor in this dataset.

 5) **Patient Dependant_Children**: Majority of patients have 0 to 2 children and few patients report have 4 or more children.